reflectoring/reflectoring.github.io/_posts/hacks/2017-04-14-How to sign.md

 or java.security.InvalidKeyException: Illegal key size
 ```

+The reason of this exception is the restriction of the export of cryptographic technologies from the United States until 2000.
+The most restrictions limited the key length.
+Unfortunately JDK still does not have unrestricted implementation after the default installation,
+that's why you have to install the unrestricted policy files additionally.

-As you guess it is not a big problem to get and install the unrestricted policy files for *your* JVM.
+As you guess it is not a big problem to get and to install the unrestricted policy files for *your* JVM.
 But what if you
-want to distribute you application.
+want to distribute your application.
 It can be pretty difficult for some users to solve this problem.
 The BouncyCastle library
-has a solution for this problem.
-It provides light weight version of cryptographic operation.
+has again a solution.
+It provides light weight version of cryptographic operations.
 It means, that these operations don't use any JCE
 provider.
 That's why it is not necessary to install unrestricted policy files.
 Maybe you already saw, that some classes of the BouncyCastle
 begin with _Jce_  (Java Cryptography Extension) or with _Jca_(Java Cryptography Architecture).
 These classes use JCE-Provider.
-The light weight classes begin with _Bc_.
+The light weight classes begin with _Bc_ and as said above don't use a JCE provider.
 The code for signing with light weight version would look like this

 ```java